WHITE-KNIGHT5/MpvRxN/README.md

 ### 💡 Known Limitations

 - A handful of 10-bit/AVI files may still show inconsistent thumbnails on some devices — still being looked into.
-- The day/night playback interruption fix may not fully resolve the issue on every device/Android skin, since part of the underlying video-surface behavior lives in a precompiled library (`mpvlib.aar`) outside this codebase.

 ---

 ## Showcase